Dec 14, 2010

 ROBERT: No, that's actually roughly proportionally correct, really. [laughs]

 CARL ZIMMER: It's very powerful.
-Okay, so, well, do you want me to just read the letters?
+Okay, so—well, do you want me to just read the letters?

 JAD: Yeah.

-LYNN LEVY: What is the equation?
+LYNN: What is the equation?
 What equals what?

-JAD: No, of course.
+JAD: Oh, of course.

 CARL ZIMMER: Yeah, there you go.

 JAD: So complicated.
-I mean it was simple a second ago.
+I mean, it was simple a second ago.

 KATHLEEN PRICE: Yeah.
 So here, this is a really interesting letter we should read.